The Attachment Loop

 You didn’t need reassurance.

-You just needed to know
+You just needed to know.

-you hadn’t done anything obviously wrong.
+You hadn’t done anything wrong.

-You replayed the last interaction.
+You replayed the joke.

 You are extremely self-aware.